Ground-breaking New Competency Model for Wellness Promotion Released

-National Wellness Institute’s Council on Wellness Certification Excellence (CWCE) has recently announced the release of a new competency model for wellness promotion.
-The competency model, the first in the wellness industry, will serve as a resource for career guidance, mentorship, curriculum development, recruitment and hiring, continuing professional development, certification, and assessment development.
+The National Wellness Institute’s Council on Wellness Certification Excellence (CWCE) has announced the release of a groundbreaking competency model for wellness promotion.
+The competency model will serve as a resource for career guidance, mentorship, curriculum development, recruitment and hiring, continuing professional development, and certification in the wellness field.

-This model finally clarifies what doing wellness means.
-The model is significant in that it guides professionals employed in this challenging role in how to partner with clients using an autonomy-supportive approach; consider the individual’s or community’s whole life context, values and aspirations; and collaborate as part of an inter-professional team to address organizational and community barriers to wellness.
+The model guides professionals employed in this challenging role in how to partner with clients using an autonomy-supportive approach; consider the individual’s or community’s whole life context, values and aspirations; and collaborate as part of an inter-professional team to address organizational and community barriers to wellness.

-The CWCE was formed by the National Wellness Institute in 2016 to oversee the standards and governance of the Certified Wellness Practitioner (CWP) certification.
+The CWCE was formed by the National Wellness Institute, a 501(c)(3) nonprofit organization, in 2016 to oversee the standards and governance of the Certified Wellness Practitioner (CWP) certification.
 Its mission is to support wellness practitioners by defining, recognizing, and promoting ethical, high-quality, and competent wellness practice.
 This is achieved through maintaining high-quality certification standards, recognizing competent wellness practitioners, and awarding credentials, ensuring continuing competence of credentialed individuals.

 The new wellness promotion competency model can be viewed on the National Wellness Institute’s website at NationalWellness.org/competencies